olivernorred/olivernorreddotcom/src/blog/psychogeography-on-foot-and-psychogeography-on-a-bike.md

 ---
-title: "Psychogeography on foot and psychogeography on a bike"
+title: "Psychogeography on foot and psychogeography on a bicycle"
-date: 2025-01-29
+date: 2025-01-30
+draft: true
 ---

-# Psychogeography on foot and psychogeography on a bike
+# Psychogeography on foot and psychogeography on a bicycle
-## Oliver Norred, 27 January 2025
+## Oliver Norred, 30 January 2025